Data Science vs Software Engineering: Which One Offers Better Career Perks in 2023

 ETL is the core methodology of data science.
 And after the rise in popularity of databases in the 1970s, it became the most preferred methodology for storing data.

-2. Dissimilarities in Programming Language
+2. Dissimilarities in the programming language

 Some of the most used programming languages by software engineers are,

 - and Pearl.

 Most data scientists have to run analytics and research to process massive data chunks.
 So, data scientists use a programming language that can run these operations for them.